BestTimesToVisit.com Logo

 money

 In Bariloche, it's best to pay in Argentine Pesos (ARS).
 While some places accept credit cards, smaller businesses and markets often prefer cash.
-Always carry some smaller bills for tips and smaller purchases; ATMs are readily available but may have limits on withdrawals.
+Use ATMs in well-lit, populated areas during the day to avoid potential issues.
+Consider carrying smaller bills for everyday purchases like street food or bus rides.

 transport